GeNeHetX/MicrobioteRNApipe/README.md

 ## Description

-This pipeline was designed to detect and identify non human DNA in RNA seq data, in order to have a separation between human and non human reads.
+This pipeline was designed to detect and identify non human RNA reads in RNA seq data, in order to have a separation between human and non human reads.

 It uses **Kneaddata** software for quality control and decontamination.
 It allows us to keep paired reads that do not match (or align) the databases used as filters.